Victoria Beckham Poses In Her Perfect Pantry And All Anyone Can See Is The Background

 It’s actually not too far-fetched to think that David is in charge of the cupboard organization at the Beckham house.
 The former soccer pro has been vocal about his need to have everything in order, even in hotel rooms.

-“I’ve got this obsessive-compulsive disorder where I have to have everything in a straight line or everything has to be in pairs,” he once said in a TV interview, per The Independent “I’ll put my Pepsi cans in the fridge and if there’s one too many then I’ll put it in another cupboard somewhere.”
+“I’ve got this obsessive-compulsive disorder where I have to have everything in a straight line or everything has to be in pairs,” he once said in a TV interview, per The Independent.
+“I’ll put my Pepsi cans in the fridge and if there’s one too many then I’ll put it in another cupboard somewhere.”

 David also revealed that he rearranges everything in hotel rooms until it is “perfect.”
 He added that Victoria jokingly calls him a “weirdo” for his condition.